liquidprompt/liquidprompt/docs/config.rst

    :type: string
    :value: $BOLD_BLUE

-   Color used to indicate that the current shell is running in a container
+   Color used to indicate that the current shell is running in a container.

    .. versionadded:: 2.1